 Charitable donations in lieu of sending flowers in memory of the bereaved may be made by the University if the donation does not exceed fifty dollars ($50.00).

 The University Chaplain and Director of Religious Life coordinates religious activities.
-Student religious groups, after being registered by Student Organizations and Governance, will be assisted by the Office of the University Chaplain and Religious Life in fulfilling their aims insofar as these are consistent with other University policies.
+Student religious groups, after being registered by Student Organizations, Leadership and Service, will be assisted by the Center for Spiritual and Religious Life in fulfilling their aims insofar as these are consistent with other University policies.

 Off-campus representatives of religious organizations may meet with groups on campus and assist them in fulfilling their aims (when these are consistent with procedures established in this section of the Student Handbook), only after securing the written authorization of the University Chaplain and Director of Religious Life.
-This authorization may include a letter of introduction to the University provided by University Chaplain and Director of Religious Life and will specify procedures to be followed.
+This authorization may include a letter of introduction to the University provided by the University Chaplain and Director of Religious Life and will specify procedures to be followed.
 The University Chaplain and Director of Religious Life will assist in providing meeting places.

-Solicitation for religious purposes by on- or off-campus groups or individuals is governed by the same regulations stated in the sections “Publicity, Promotion and Advertising” and “Student Organization Fundraising.”
+Solicitation for religious purposes by on- or off-campus groups or individuals is governed by the same regulations stated in the sections “Communication and Promotion” and “Student Organization Fundraising.”
 Specifically, persons are strongly discouraged from approaching individuals whom they do not know in order to recruit them for religious reasons.
 Note that employees may not engage in religious solicitation in their job settings.
 Visits to residences by individuals from off campus are to be at the invitation of a particular student, for a particular time, in that student’s room, only, and with the permission of that student’s roommates, if any.
 For example, persons who are invited to visit in a resident’s room may not recruit on the hall among other students.
 This policy also prohibits the use of any common spaces in dormitories or campus buildings for recruitment, training, prayer groups, or any other activities unless the group is a registered student organization.